mqvallieres/mqvlab_website/content/projects.en.md

 Aberrant RNA splicing is a hallmark of all cancer types (e.g. [Jha, Quesnel-Vallières et al., 2022](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02681-3)).
-We developped computational tools to identify cancer-specific antigens originating from abeabeabeabeabeabeabeabeaberrant splicing variations.
+We developped computational tools to identify cancer-specific antigens originating from aberrant splicing variations.

 ![neoantigen_summary](/img/neoantigen_discov.en.png)
 We currently focus our efforts on the experimental validation of